zuzialempa/FortuneTellerApp/README.md

 ```
 It will build images for backend, frontend and databases.

-Or you can try to run it locally:
+## Or you can try to run it locally:

-## FrontEnd from angular

 ### Run frontend app:
 1. Install dependencies with ```npm i```